How colleges are preparing for a new public health threat: monkeypox

 Student privacy is another concern.
 At many larger schools, including UT Austin, University of Michigan and UC Irvine, health centers are equipped to test students for monkeypox.
 But other schools, including Lake Forest, don't currently have the resources for testing.

-Lake Forest students have to go off campus to get tested at one of five nearby labs, Andrea Connor says.
-One of those labs is an STI clinic, and if a student gets tested there, their insurance might bill it as a test for a sexually transmitted infection, even though monkeypox is not considered an STI, says Connor.
+Lake Forest students have to go off campus to get tested at one of five nearby labs, Andrea Conner says.
+One of those labs is an STI clinic, and if a student gets tested there, their insurance might bill it as a test for a sexually transmitted infection, even though monkeypox is not considered an STI, says Conner.

-"Some members of our community wouldn't want their parents to see that on their insurance," Connor explains.
+"Some members of our community wouldn't want their parents to see that on their insurance," Conner explains.
 "So there's a lot of layers there."

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.